wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            The time in milliseconds to attempt a send or receive on a socket before the attempt times out.
-The default is never to timeout, though different drivers might vary.
+            The time in milliseconds for attempting a send or receive on a socket before the attempt times out.
+For most drivers, the default is to never timeout.
         </td>
         <td>
             -